Mateusz Klich: 2021–22 season

-Klich started in Leeds' first Premier League match of the season in a 5-1 away defeat against Manchester United.
-He had scored just one goal in this season, in their 2-2 draw with Everton, in the 41st minute, gaining two assists.
+Klich started in Leeds' first Premier League match of the season in a 5–1 away defeat against Manchester United.
+He had scored just one goal in this season, in their 2–2 draw with Everton, in the 41st minute, gaining two assists.

 2022–23 season

-Klich had only played 16 matches this season, only getting goal contributions in the EFL Cup, both against Barnsley in a 3-1 win at home.
+Klich had only played 16 matches this season, only getting goal contributions in the EFL Cup, both against Barnsley in a 3–1 win at home.
 Klich had played his final match on 4 January 2023, before his pending move to the United States.
 Leeds players formed a 'guard of honour' where they had all changed into shirts with Klich's face on the front, with his name and number on the back.

+D.C.
+United

-On January 13, 2023, Major League Soccer side D.C.
-United said it had signed Klich on a two-year contract.
+On 12 January 2023, Major League Soccer side D.C.
+United signed Klich to a two-year Designated Player contract, pending the approval of a work visa.
+He scored in his debut for D.C. under head coach Wayne Rooney in a 3–2 win against Toronto FC on 25 February.
+The team failed to qualify for the MLS Cup Playoffs in both seasons that Klich played for them.

+Atlanta United

+On 20 December 2024, Klich was traded to Atlanta United by D.C.
+United in exchange for Atlanta's first round draft pick in the 2025 MLS Draft.
+He was waived by the club on 21 July 2025, ending his short six-month span with the club.

+Return to Cracovia

+On 13 August 2025, Klich agreed to join Cracovia on a two-year deal with an option for a third year, returning to his first professional club after fourteen years.

 International career

 Klich made his debut for the national team of Poland on 5 June 2011 in a friendly match against Argentina.
 Poland won the match 2–1.

-He scored his first goal in national team in the friendly game against Denmark on 14 August 2013.
+He scored his first goal in national team in another friendly match against Denmark on 14 August 2013.

-On 27 August 2018, Klich was named in Poland team by manager Jerzy Brzęczek for matches with Italy and Republic of Ireland after a four-year absence from the Poland national side, with Klich impressing for Leeds after scoring 3 goals and 1 assist in the first 5 games of the 2018–19 season.
+On 27 August 2018, Klich was called up by manager Jerzy Brzęczek for matches with Italy and Republic of Ireland after a four-year absence from the Poland national side, with Klick impressing for Leeds after scoring three goals and one assist in the first five games of the 2018–19 season.
 On 7 September, Klich started for Poland in their UEFA Nations League 1–1 draw against Italy, with Klich having an involvement in the opening goal for Piotr Zieliński.

-On 11 September, he came off the bench in a friendly against Republic of Ireland to score an 87th-minute equalizer, his second national team goal to date.
+On 11 September, he came off the bench at the 87th minute in another friendly match against Republic of Ireland to score an equalizer, his second national team goal to date.
 On 17 May 2021, Klich was called up to Poland's UEFA Euro 2020 squad.
-He started all three Group E games as Poland failed to progress beyond the group stage.
-Klich also played in four of Poland's ten qualifying matches for the 2022 FIFA World Cup, but missed the play-off victory against Sweden due to suspension and ultimately missed out on Poland's squad for the tournament.